ArtOfIllusion/ArtOfIllusion/Readme.md

 ArtOfIllusion is built using the [mill build tool.](https://com-lihaoyi.github.io/mill/) A wrapper script is included.
 Just run:

-`./millw Suite.launch` to build and launch the application.
+`./millw launch` to build and launch the application.
-(Windows users should use `./millw.bat`)
+(Windows users should use `./millw.bat launch`)

 More detailed [building documentation](./docs/Building.md) is also available.